 LifeLock is great for people who want a hands-off approach to identity and credit monitoring.
 But you’ll have to pay extra to get some necessary security features.
 Experian, on the other hand, is an affordable option for people who don’t want to spend too much on an ID theft protection tool.
 But it lacks some security features that keep your data well protected.

-If you’re looking for an all-around identity protection for yourself and your family, you can check out Aura (we’ll talk about Aura later in the article).
+Aura beats both Lifelock and Experian – If you’re looking for an all-around identity protection for yourself and your family which have all the features Lifelock or Experian does, you can check out Aura (we’ll talk about Aura later in the article).

 LifeLock vs. Experian at a glance

 At a glance, here’s how LifeLock and Experian (IdentityWorks) stack up against one another.
-The main differences lie in the pricing, ease of use, and available features.
+The main differences lie in specific use case for each, the pricing, ease of use, and available features.

 LifeLock Pros, Cons, Pricing

 LifeLock is one of the oldest identity theft protection services in the market.
 It has been around since 2005 and has nearly 50 million customers.

 LifeLock offers the following services to protect against identity theft and financial fraud: